raspberrypilearning/turtley-amazing/en/step_9.md

-## What next?

-- Learn how to use `functions` to [draw snowflakes](https://projects.raspberrypi.org/en/projects/turtle-snowflakes/) using Turtle.
-- Create interactive stories using `lists` in Python with the [Storytime](https://projects.raspberrypi.org/en/projects/storytime/) resource.
-- Take your first steps [controlling physical objects](https://projects.raspberrypi.org/en/projects/getting-started-with-gpio-zero) with Python and a Raspberry Pi.
-- Become a Python turtle expert by continuing with the [advanced page of Turtley Amazing](worksheet2.md)!
+## Turtley Amazing Part 2

+Take your Python turtle skills to the next level.